 - Modifying settings on your Windows 11 device is quite a simple task.
 For example, you can easily change the language.

-- Note that you can select or install a new language by using the Windows 11 taskbar menu.
+- Note that you can select or install a new language by using Windows 11 without any problems.

-This is exactly what Windows 10 was missing, the fast access to the most basic settings, without having to go through multiple menus in order to modify them.
+This is exactly what Windows 10 was missing, the fast access to the most basic settings, without having to go through multiple menus to modify them.

 In this age, when everything happens so fast, and the main goal is to complete all our tasks as fast as possible, this comes as a breath of fresh air.

 What kind of language settings can I change in Windows 11?

 Windows 11, like other OSs before it, have two main settings categories when it comes to the language used on your PC.